← Back to examples

 What this run found, what surprised us, and what still needs work.

-These notes summarize the actual content of the run, not just the artifact shell.
+These notes summarize the content of the run itself, in addition to the artifact shell.

 Findings